genomic-medicine-sweden/metaval/docs/usage/tutorials.md

 #### Download data

-First we will make a directory to run the whole tutorial in.
+First we will create a directory to run the whole tutorial in.

 ```bash
 mkdir metaval-tutorial